AudioCommons/audiocommons.github.io/_posts/2019-01-30-timbral-explorer.md

 <iframe frameborder="0" scrolling="no" src="https://andyp103.github.io/FreesoundTimbralSearch/" width="850" height="600"></iframe>
 A full screen version of the interface can be found [here](https://andyp103.github.io/FreesoundTimbralSearch/).
 Be aware that there are some issues with playing back sounds in the Safari browser, but works.

 All metadata used in this demo is taken live from Freesound, and has been calculated from the timbral models developed by the [Institute of Sound Recording](http://www.iosr.uk/AudioCommons/).
-These models are written in python and can be downloaded from either the project's [GitHub page](https://github.com/AudioCommons/timbral_models) or downloaded on PyPI with the command
+These models are written in python and can be downloaded from either the project's [GitHub page](https://github.com/AudioCommons/timbral_models) or downloaded on PyPI with the command `pip install timbral_models` .
-'''
-pip install timbral_models
-'''